All the Trouble

 "All the Trouble" is a song by American country music artist Lee Ann Womack.
 It was composed by Waylon Payne, Adam Wright and Womack.
 In 2017, it was released as a single via ATO Records and was the lead track of Womack's album, The Lonely, the Lonesome & the Gone.
 The song received positive reviews from writers and journalists.

 Background and content

 "All the Trouble" was co-written by Womack, along with Waylon Payne and Adam Wright.
-Womack had not focused her time on writing until the deciding to choose songs for her 2017 album.
+Womack had not focused her time on writing until deciding to choose songs for her 2017 album.
 Her husband (and producer), Frank Liddell, encouraged Womack to compose original material: "I used to write a lot, and then when I got caught up in a commercial career and also having kids and everything, it sort of takes away a lot of time, so I got away from it," she recalled.
 "All the Trouble" was recorded at Sugar Hill Studios, located in Houston, Texas.
 The sessions for the song were produced by Liddell.